Annual Physical Examination

 An Annual Physical generally consists of the following elements:

-- History Taking where you fill out forms that your care provider will review and discuss with you and become part of your medical record
+- History Taking where you fill out extensive forms that the physician will review and discuss with you and become part of your medical record

 - Oral History Taking where you and the medical team will discuss your medical history and status in greater detail - Physical Examination